 Yeavering (Northumberland)

 Excavated by Brian Hope-Taylor in the 1950s and 1960s, Yeavering (Anglian: Gefrin) revealed a complex of timber buildings, a great hall, and a unique structure interpreted as a "grandstand" or assembly platform.
-The site was used from the late 6th to the early 7th century.
-Beyond the royal residence, large open areas with signs of wear and tear from heavy foot traffic suggest martial exercises.
-Weapon fragments, including spearheads and shield bosses, were found in secondary contexts.
-Yeavering’s position on a slope overlooking the River Glen and its earthwork enclosures point to a purpose-built training environment for a king’s retinue.
+Used from the late 6th to early 7th century, the site includes large open areas with signs of wear from heavy foot traffic suggesting martial exercises.
+Weapon fragments—spearheads and shield bosses—were found in secondary contexts.
+Yeavering's position on a slope overlooking the River Glen and its earthwork enclosures point to a purpose-built training environment for a king's retinue.
+English Heritage provides further details on the site.

 Mucking (Essex)

 The village of Mucking, extensively excavated ahead of gravel quarrying in the 1970s and 1980s, yielded an unparalleled record of early Anglo-Saxon life.
 Two cemetery areas and multiple settlement phases were uncovered.
 Among the huts and sunken-featured buildings, a cluster of pits contained deliberately deposited weapons—spears, knives, and shield fittings—along with broken whetstones and sharpening stones.
-These are interpreted as the remains of a communal training area where warriors practiced and repaired their gear.
-The variety of weapon types suggests that the camp hosted a diverse force, from local militiamen to elite retainers.
+These are interpreted as remains of a communal training area where warriors practiced and repaired gear.
+The variety of weapon types suggests the camp hosted a diverse force from local militiamen to elite retainers.
+Detailed excavation reports are available through Antiquity journal.

 Sutton Hoo (Suffolk)

-While famous for its ship burial and treasure, Sutton Hoo’s landscape includes a series of earthwork platforms and a probable market or meeting site.
-The presence of feasting debris and horse tack in the rich graves implies that the site was used for periodic gatherings that included martial display.
-Some scholars argue that the extensive mounds themselves were part of a ceremonial arena where warriors demonstrated their prowess before the community.
-The helmet from the ship burial, with its face-mask and boar crest, is evidence of a warrior culture that took its display armor and training seriously.
+While famous for its ship burial and treasure, Sutton Hoo's landscape includes earthwork platforms and a probable market or meeting site.
+Feasting debris and horse tack in the rich graves imply periodic gatherings including martial display.
+Some scholars argue the mounds themselves were part of a ceremonial arena where warriors demonstrated prowess.
+The helmet from the ship burial, with its face-mask and boar crest, is evidence of a warrior culture that took display armor and training seriously.
+The British Museum's collection features this helmet.

 Cadbury Castle (Somerset)